-Michael Gaudreau, a Signature member of the Pastel Society of America and MAPAPA, is a painter and teacher residing in Bel Air, Md.
+Michael Gaudreau, a Signature member of the Pastel Society of America and MAPAPA, is a painter and teacher (retired) residing in Bel Air, Md.
 Michael received his Bachelor’s degree in Art Education from Towson University in 1974 and his Master’s degree from Parsons School of Design, NYC in 1981.
-He has been on the faculty of The John Carroll School teaching Art since 1975.
+He has been on the faculty of The John Carroll School teaching Art from 1974 to 2020.
 His paintings have won awards from the Pastel Society of America, Hudson Valley Art Assoc., Southeast, Northeast, and Maryland Pastel Societies, as well as the Maryland Federation of Art.

 I am drawn to the landscape as a subject not only for the artistic challenges, but for the memories evoked from chosen places and the sense of joy it gives me by just being there.